sous-chefs/ntp/README.md

   - Number.
 Defaults to 5, recommended value for stratum is 2 more than the worst-case externally-reachable source of time

+- `ntp['dscp']`

+  - Number.
+Default is set to `nil`, This option specifies the Differentiated Services Control Point (DSCP) value, a 6-bit code.
+The default value is 46, signifying Expedited Forwarding.
+  - This is to support Cisco Application Centric Infrastructure (ACI).

 ### Automatically Set Attributes

 These attributes are set based on platform / system information provided by Ohai